 Our approach with Religious Education is non-denominational and covers Christianity and other major world religions.
 We are sensitive to the range of beliefs among members of staff and pupils and their families.
-Our teachers take account of their duties under equal opportunities legislation that covers race, disability, sex, religion or belief and sexual orientation.
+Our teachers take account of their duties under equal opportunities legislation that cover the nine protected characteristics: age, disability, gender reassignment, pregnancy and maternity, marriage and civil partnership, race, religion, sex, sexual orientation.

 We actively promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
 These concepts are explored during RE and PSHE lessons and are also addressed whenever there is relevancy during other subjects.
-Assemblies, trips and visitors provide opportunities to celebrate individual achievement and diversity as well as a forum for discussing respect and tolerance regardless of background.
-The school council meetings provide a forum for pupils to express their views and play an active role in the school development.
-We aim to ensure that our children become valuable and fully rounded members of society who understand the importance of respect and leave school fully prepared for life in modern Britain.
+Assemblies, trips and visitors provide opportunities to celebrate individual achievement and diversity, as well as a forum for discussing respect and tolerance regardless of background.
+The school council meetings provide a forum for pupils to express their views and play an active role in the School development.
+We aim to ensure that our children become valuable and fully-rounded members of society, who understand the importance of respect and leave school fully prepared for life in modern Britain.